pauldorehill/FSharp.Data.Cypher/README.md

 e.g. `MATCH (n)-[r:DIRECTED]-(m) SET n = $allProperties`.
 Easy to do... just not had time.

 #### Clauses
-Constraints, query profiling, indexes, case expressions, stored proceedures.
+Constraints, indexes, case expressions, stored proceedures.

 #### Paths
 No support for `Paths`, though I have something in mind.